Targa Resources, Take-Two Interactive, Boston Scientific: Why Experts Rate These Stocks at Strong Buy

 Targa Resources (TRGP) is a top way to play a rebound in the midstream sector of the oil and gas industry.
 Analysts like the way it operates in nearly every segment of its industry and adore its geographic diversity.

-Indeed, when it comes to gathering, processing, transporting and storing natural gas and natural gas liquids (NGLs) in places such as the Anadarko and Permian Basins, analysts say Targa "overshadows" other energy companies.
+When it comes to gathering, processing, transporting and storing natural gas and natural gas liquids (NGLs) in places such as the Anadarko and Permian Basins, analysts say Targa "overshadows" other energy companies.

 "Expected completion of projects in the Permian and Delaware position Targa for further growth," writes Argus Research analyst John Staszak, who rates shares at Buy.

 No wonder Argus has so much company in its bullish call.
-Of the 22 analysts covering TRGP surveyed by S&P Global Market Intelligence, 16 call it a Strong Buy, five say Buy and one has it at Hold.
+Of the 22 analysts covering TRGP surveyed by S&P Global Market Intelligence, 16 call it a Strong Buy, five say Buy, and one has it at Hold.
 That works out to a consensus recommendation of Strong Buy.

 Take-Two Interactive Software